 - No BTU limit

-- ANSI certified & standard burners available
+- ANSI certified and standard burners available

 - Expansive ember bed for a realistic look

-- Flame can touch logs
+- Flames can touch logs

 - Logs can be rearranged to achieve an aesthetically pleasing display

-- Low-efficiency - Roughly only 10% efficient
+- Roughly only 10% efficient

 - Heat loss through the chimney

-Burners for ventless gas logs are required by national code to be ANSI certified.
+Burners for Ventless gas logs are required by national code to be ANSI certified.
 They are factory assembled, then tested for safety and efficacy prior to shipping.
 Ventless burners cannot be modified in any way after they’ve been ANSI certified.

 Ventless logs must be stacked around the gas outlets on the burner to prevent flames from coming into direct contact with the logs.
 If flames do touch the logs, carbon monoxide can be produced.
 The manufacturer typically determines how the logs should be arranged and will include instructions in the owner’s manual.